October 31, 2025

 Softwood, Hardwood, and Pulpwood Markets

-• The eastern white pine lumber market experienced stable pricing during the quarter, with demand for pine logs on a declining trend.
+• The eastern white pine lumber market experienced stable pricing during the quarter, with demand for pine logs steady.
 Pine mills with diversified operations and/or value-added products continue to perform better than others.

 Meet the Authors